<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=536445654276735&amp;ev=PageView&amp;noscript=1">

 The big takeaway for brand marketers who are looking at this update and asking themselves, "What does this mean for me and my brand?" is this: don’t sleep on great copywriting, blogging, and text-only content.
 Simply put, when a micro-moment happens, and a potential customer seeks insight or information to make an informed decision, great writing can still move the needle.
 Even when more young consumers are using platforms like TikTok as their primary search engine, the demand for high-quality text-based content remains significant.
 Brands that invest in strong, well-written content will be well-positioned to capture the attention and trust of these discerning consumers.

-RAD AI CONTENT OPTIMIZER IS NOW AVAILABLE IN ADOBE EXPRESS
+RAD INTEL CONTENT OPTIMIZER NOW AVAILABLE IN ADOBE EXPRESS

 Learn about Content Optimizer